 Since squirrels don’t migrate to warmer weather, their priority is to survive.
 Sleeping and eating take up most of the squirrel’s time in the winter.

-To survive the winter, squirrels use most of their time eating and sleeping with very little activity.
+To survive the winter, squirrels spend most of their time eating and sleeping in their nest with little activity.

-Like Fox squirrels, Red Squirrels, Eastern grey squirrels, and Flying squirrels do not hibernate.
-They maintain a constant body temperature throughout the seasons and enter into a dormant state which means they are temporarily inactive for long periods.
+They also spend a lot of time in trees, protecting them from the wind and cold.
 Squirrels store food in their nests, so they only have to venture out every few days to retrieve food hidden away earlier in the year.